 Requesting items on loan: applications procedure

 The National Museum of Antiquities has in its care a large collection of archaeological objects.
-The museum is happy to supply these objects on loan, since it is incapable of placing its entire collection on display itself.
+The museum is happy to supply these objects on loan, especially since it could not possibly place its entire collection on display itself.
 In principle, only registered museums can receive items from the collection on loan, e.g. for exhibitions.
 Loans are subject to certain conditions.

-- NB Where a loan is requested for research purposes, different terms and procedures apply.
+- NB Loans that are requested for research purposes are subject to different terms and procedures.

 Four months prior to the date on which the loan is to commence